Get Best Pricing, Articles & More

 All of this is to say that the size of the overhang is a very big deal.
 If you have a 10-foot tall pivot door, you need a 10-foot long portico, or some other sort of overhang in order to divert water from directly hitting the door.

-The hurricane certified pivot door we designed is made of steel and can be up to 8 feet wide by 13 feet tall (8×13), finished any way you want.
+Our top-of-the-line hurricane certified pivot door is made of steel and is nearly 9 feet wide by 14 feet tall (9×14), finished any way you want.
 Our coverings are completely customizable and can be adapted to fit whatever aesthetic and architectural style you’ve chosen for your luxury home, whether that means clean lines of wood veneer or extravagant stylings like marble or fine stone.

 Additionally, we could build you a hurricane certified glass pivot door — gorgeous and sleek, but also a bit dull.
 We’d suggest choosing a solid door (again, finished any way you want) with a glass insert.
 We can insert a piece of glass up to 5 foot wide by 11 foot tall (5×11), or you could choose to have multiple smaller inserts.
 This way, you can get as creative as you want with the door.
 The choice is yours, as always.